Purchasing land in the current economic climate, especially when property prices appear flat, may seem like risky speculation.

 The best way to garner support from your planning office is to involve them in the process from the outset, holding early site meetings to discuss your intentions on an informal basis and without cost to yourself.
 Planning officers usually offer constructive advice and suggestions, which will assist you in drawing up detailed plans that are far more likely to get approved at the first hurdle.

 The legal process

-The legal procedure for buying land is generally a lot less complicated than buying and selling property, and should always be conducted by a qualified solicitor specialising in land transactions.
+The legal procedure for buying land is generally a lot less complicated than buying and selling property.
+It should always be conducted by a qualified solicitor specialising in land transactions.
 As land is a valuable commodity often quickly snapped up by other buyers, you should be looking for a lawyer who is energetic and enthusiastic to your cause.
-Use the lawyer's knowledge and expertise to answer important questions relating to issues such as permitted use, boundaries, footpath or other public access/rights over the land issues, to satisfy yourself that the purchase is a sound one.
+Use the lawyer's knowledge and expertise to answer important questions relating to issues such as permitted use, boundaries, footpath or other public access and rights over the land issues, to satisfy yourself that the purchase is a sound one.

 Availing your lawyer at an early stage with as much detail about the plot as possible is crucial.
 This could be in the form of site photographs and your intended plans for its development.
 You can establish whether an aerial photo of the plot exists by visiting the site www1.getmapping.com.

 The lawyer's function will essentially be to check that the land has clear title - i.e. is legitimately for sale - and to initiate searches to see if there is, or has been anything which could affect the stability of the land such as previous mining, flooding etc. They will also check the legal documentation relating to the size, scale and dimensions of the site to ensure that you are buying what is being sold.